tjghub/Python-Generation-with-GPT/README.md

-This is a project testing Python code generation using GPT 3 via the openai API# Python-Generation-with-GPT
+This is a project testing report writing using GPT 3 via the openai API# Python-Generation-with-GPT